vszanetti/quartz/content/index.md

 Hi there!
 I’m Vitor Zanetti.
 Long story short: I consider myself to be urbanophilic, a craft beer enthusiast; double espresso appreciator and a David Lynch enjoyer.

-I speak English, Portuguese, Italian and French.
+I speak English, Portuguese, Italian and some French.
 My main interests are architecture, design, computers, beer, collecting, LEGOs and cats.

 I am also fond of programming, which led me to write a thing or another such as: